Skip to Content

 The best time to visit Darwin is the dry season from April/May until September/October.
 If you are planning to travel in the rainy season, you should know that some roads may get inaccessible.

 You will need a rental car if you decide to visit the Darwin area on a self-drive road trip instead of taking organized tours.
-You can find some of the best deals for car rental here.
+We use and recommend this website for some of the best deals for car rental.

 It’s best to rent a 4wd as many of the roads inside the National Parks are gravel and suitable for 4wd cars only.
 The biggest part of this itinerary is on paved roads, but there are also some parts, like for example, Gunlom Falls and Maguk that are best visited in a 4wd.